In this example, we use the STACK optical solver and FDTD to characterize a cylindrical micro-LED and extract the emitted power and radiation pattern.

 Similar to OLEDs, micro-LEDs are challenging devices to simulate.
 They require a large number of simulations and some post-processing is needed to analyze the devices' performance.

-Here we will use the STACK optical solver to characterize the emission properties of a planar device, and FDTD to simulate a 3D micro-LED.
+Here we will use the CHARGE/MQW self-consistently coupled solvers to simulate the IV curve, spontaneous emission power spectrum, and quantum efficiency.
+We will also use the STACK optical solver to characterize the emission properties of a planar device, and FDTD to simulate a 3D micro-LED.

 The incoherent, unpolarized emission from the active layer of the planar LED is obtained using the STACK optical solver.